deottoni/Web_Scrapping_Mission_to_Mars/README.md

 * Bootstrap

-See final look of my flask app:
+See final look of my app:
 <kbd>![app](screenshot_mission_to_mars.png)</kbd>